drhsqlite/pikchr/doc/numprop.md

   * thickness

 The width and height are the size of most objects.
 The radius is used to set the size of circles.
-The thinkness value is the width of lines used to draw each object.
+The thickness value is the width of lines used to draw each object.
 The other property names are just aliases for these
 four: